swarmcity/boardwalk-ts/README.md

 Tom is ver excited he got pais because he knows it opens up a whole new world of possibilities.
 What will he do with his newly gained capital?

 #### New epics in this episode:
-- [ ] As a seeker, I payout the deal so the provider gets their funds, and reputation tokens are created for me and the provider.
+- [ ] Epic 1: As a seeker, I payout the deal so the provider gets their funds, and reputation tokens are created for me and the provider.

-- [ ] As a user, I can see my reputation in each marketplace, so I can get a sense of how other users might perceive me.
+- [ ] Epic 2: As a user, I can see my reputation in each marketplace, so I can get a sense of how other users might perceive me.